stevebauman/showcode-api-docs/index.md

 # Introduction

+The Showcode API allows you to generate beautiful code screenshots for your projects programmatically over HTTP.

+It uses the [Showcode](https://showcode.app) application under the hood, so you can expect the same quality and features.

-The Showcode API is **free to use with unlimited usage**. :tada:
+The API is free to use with unlimited usage.
 However, you must create an API key by registering for an account:

 [Register an Account](https://api.showcode.app)